 5. Supplement Safety

-Double check the quality of your creatine to ensure it is high in quality and not full of nasty additives that could be impacting your health and how you are feeling in and out of the gym.
+Double-check the quality of your creatine to ensure it is high in quality and not full of nasty additives that could impact your health and how you feel in and out of the gym.

-Creatine monohydrate is one of most well researched supplements on the market with studies concluding it is both safe and effective.
-So when supplementing with creatine, do your checks and balances.
+Creatine monohydrate is one of the most well-researched supplements on the market, with studies concluding it is safe and effective.
+So, when supplementing with creatine, do your checks and balances.

 What Should You Do If You Feel Dizzy When Taking Creatine?

-Put simply, stop, take a moment and assess what you need – water, food, assistance, rest.
+Stop, take a moment, and assess what you need – water, food, assistance, rest.

-This is particularly important if you are working out and start to feel dizzy, because you don’t want to expose yourself to any harm.
+This is particularly important if you are working out and start feeling dizzy because you don’t want to expose yourself to harm.

 Practical tips to consider if you find yourself feeling dizzy after taking creatine:

-It is important to listen to your body so if you are supplementing with creatine and feeling dizzy try this:
+It is essential to listen to your body, so if you are supplementing with creatine and feeling dizzy, try this:

-If you’re noticing that dizziness while supplementing with creatine is becoming a more common feeling:
+If you’re noticing that dizziness while supplementing with creatine is becoming a more familiar feeling:

 Frequently Asked Questions